Skip to content

 • Temporary adjustments only last for the current conversation

-• Each new conversation with the public entity starts with default configuration
+• Each new conversation with the public agent starts with default configuration

 Delete or Unpublish: